labseven/ADCFinalProject/README.md

 To make encoding easier, we generate a dictionary of symbols to code with a depth first search of the tree, given only the root.
 Moving to the left node adds a `1` to the code and moving to the right adds a `0` to the code.
 To encode a message, we iterate through the characters in the message and append the code for each symbol to a bitstream.

 To decode a bitstream, we traverse the tree (moving left for `1` and right for `0`) until we hit a leaf.
 We append that leaf's symbol to the output string, and repeat the process until we run out of bits.

+### Packetization

+To improve reliability, we [packetize](https://en.wikipedia.org/wiki/Network_packet) our bitstream before sending.

+We chunk up the bitstream into bytes (8 bits).
+Then we append a known header [1, 0].

+We add a parity bit to the end for detecting errors.
+A [parity bit](https://en.wikipedia.org/wiki/Parity_bit) makes makes the sum of the packet even.
+This way, we can detect one bit flip.
+Unfortunately, we have no way to communicate back to the transmitter, so we have to accept the data loss and move on with our lives.

+This makes our packets 11 bits long.